aphp/eds-scikit/docs/functionalities/biology/quick-use.md

 # Quick use

-This tutorial demonstrates how the biology module can be quickly used to map measurement codes and generate comprehensive statistical summaries.
+This tutorial demonstrates how the biology module can be quickly used to map measurement codes.

 !!! tip "Big volume"
     Measurement table can be large.
 Do not forget to set proper spark config before loading data.